BahneGork/obsidian-context-menu/README.md

 A Windows utility that adds "Open as Obsidian Vault" to the context menu.
 Right-click any folder to instantly open it as an Obsidian vault - even if it's not already configured as one!

+This was built using Gemini, ChatGPT and Claude code.
+Gemini laid the foundations, Chatgpt did some debugging fixing, Claude finished it and made an exe installer with everything included possible.

+It installs some bat files and a js file in appdata/local/obsidiancontextmenu and edits registry.
+When you right click inside a folder or on a folder in file explorer you now have "open as obsidian vault" in your context menu and it will create a default .obsidian folder if that is not present and add the folderpath to obsidian.json in appdata/roaming/obsidian and finish by opening the folder as a vault in Obsidian.

+You now have the power to turn any folder into an Obsidian vault directly from windows file explorer.

 ## Features

 - **Instant Vault Access:** Right-click any folder and open it directly in Obsidian